Fen-Phen

 Fen-Phen Diet Drugs

-The Higgins Firm is a full service law firm that has extensive experience representing the interests of those injured by countless harmful drugs and medical devices, including the weight loss drugs commonly known as Fen-Phen.
+The Higgins Firm is a full-service law firm that has extensive experience representing the interests of those injured by countless harmful drugs and medical devices, including the weight loss drugs commonly known as Fen-Phen.
 While the dangerous side effects of Fen-Phen have been known for several years now, the damaging effects are still being felt by those who were prescribed the drugs years ago.
 The Higgins Firm has successfully represented a number of those harmed by the drugs, and we are ready to help the many others who have suffered as a result of taking Fen-Phen.

 What is Fen-Phen?